If you’re like us here at Eatability, you love pancakes. Waffles are good too, but pancakes…they are the best. End of discussion!

-They serve signature dishes such as their egg and avocado salad bun with Japanese seasoning, or their prawn croissant with Parmesan and Japanese seasoning.
+They serve signature dishes such as their egg and avocado salad bun with Japanese seasoning.
+Then there’s their a great prawn croissant with Parmesan and Japanese seasoning.

-They serve their famous souffle pancakes, which are iconic and delicious.
-They have the Thai tea pancake, with Thai tea cream sauce, white timtam crumble, seasonal fruit, and vanilla ice cream.
+They make beautiful souffle pancakes, which are iconic and delicious. a stand-out is the Thai tea pancake, with Thai tea cream sauce, white TimTam crumble, seasonal fruit, and vanilla ice cream.

 They also have their delectable tiramisu pancake, with chocolate ice cream and a sprig of thyme.
 As the café takes influence from Asian cuisine, their matcha pancakes are popular, too.